puppetlabs/puppet-docs/source/puppet/3.8/reference/file_serving.markdown

 Make sure that the `puppet` user can access that directory and its contents.

 Always include the `allow *` line, since the default behavior is to deny all access.
 If you need to control access to a custom mount point, do so in [`auth.conf`][auth.conf].
 [Putting authorization rules in `fileserver.conf` is deprecated.][deprecated]
+(This deprecation targets Puppet 5.0; authorization rules in `fileserver.conf` still work in Puppet 4.x.)

 ## Controlling access to a custom mount point in `auth.conf`